AliciaCurth/CATENets/README.md

          # can be string of model name (e.g 'TNet'), 'plug' for all plugin models,
          # 'twostep' for all two-step models
---file_name # base file name to write to, defaults to 'results' --n_repeats # number of experiments to run, defaults to 10 (should be set to 100 for IHDP)
+--file_name # base file name to write to, defaults to 'results' --n_repeats # number of experiments to run for each configuration, defaults to 10 (should be set to 100 for IHDP)
 ```
 To run the ihdp experiments, first download the IHDP-100 data files from https://www.fredjo.com/ and place them in a folder called 'data/'.